taichi-dev/taichi/docs/dev_install.rst

 Note this is for the compiler developers of the Taichi programming language.
 End users should use the pip packages instead of building from scratch.
-For NVIDIA GPU support, CUDA 10.0+ is needed.
+To build with NVIDIA GPU support, CUDA 10.0+ is needed.
+This installation guide works for Ubuntu 16.04+ and OS X 10.14+.

 - Make sure you are using Python 3.6/3.7
 - Execute